BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 8 ---

-L 12/8 EN Official Journal of the European Union 17.1.2015

 (31) The assessment of whether an individual own-fund item is of sufficient duration should be based on the original maturity of that item.
 The average duration of an insurance or reinsurance undertaking's total own funds, taking